typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 {% imgcap center http://i.imgur.com/C2QG9ZOm.png Hover over Ted's name to get his contact info and see who gives him money. %}

+We won $1500 (2nd prize).
 This is also [open source](https://github.com/typpo/political-annotations), but needs some cleanup.
 One of my first goals for the new year is to get this in working order so I can promote it and make the world a better place.

 ## Looking back